tystar86/python_exercises/Tasks/data_structures.md

 ```

 #5.
->Write a Python program to count the most common words in a dictionary.
+>Write a function to count the most common words in a dictionary.

 **Expected Output:**
 ```